 Great because of its simplicity and its instantly gripping truthfulnessGazet van Antwerpen

 For years, Louis Paul Boon collected information about the rise of socialism in Aalst and about the radical Christian workers’ movement around Adolf Daens.
 His research resulted in this monumental book, which is a true Flemish classic.
 It is a spectacular expression of Boon’s compassion for the committed individual who, despite all adversity, wants to keep on believing in socialist ideals.
-The novel was turned into a successful film by Stijn Coninx, which was nominated for an Academy Award for best foreign film.
+The novel gained widespread international fame after it was turned into a successful film by Stijn Coninx, which was nominated for an Academy Award for best foreign film.

 The Flemish working class could not find a better historian than BoonVrij Nederland